MaryiaOndra/2DPlatformerSimpleScene/README.md

 ## Personal additions
 * animation for enemies
-* animation of the deth of the player when he collides with the enemy
+* animation of the death of the player when he collides with the enemy
 * animation of jumping
 * background audio
 * audio of collecting coins